-17. Other operating income
+16. Other operating income

-2023 \$ 2022 \$
+2024 \$ 2023 \$

-Grants receivable 4,330,314 2,732,279
+Grants receivable 2,078,180 4,330,314

-Sundry income 2,386 51
+Sundry income 2,386

-4,332,700 2,732,330
+2,078,180 4,332,700

-Grants were received from two donors during the year.
-A grant was received from the Foreign, Commonwealth and Development Office (FCDO) to support the development, execution, and implementation of MedAccess transactions that generate value for money for the Global Fund to fight AIDS, Tuberculosis and Malaria (GFATM).
-The grant became effective on 15 July 2021 and extends through 31 March 2024.
-The grant is used to cover risk charge, implementation and monitoring costs including staff time and deal development expenses.
+During the year grants were received from the Foreign, Commonwealth and Development Office and the Gates Foundation.
+The FCDO grant included support for the development, execution and implementation of MedAccess transactions that generate value for money for the Global Fund to fight AIDS, Tuberculosis and Malaria (GFATM).
+The first grant became effective on 15 July 2021 and was extended to 31 March 2024.
+The second grant became effective April 2024 and runs to March 2027.
+Both grants are used to cover risk charge, implementation and monitoring costs including staff time and deal development expenses.